Azure/azure-osconfig/docs/modules.md

 Modules can log as necessary informational and error traces during all MMI calls except MmiGet: MmiOpen, MmiClose, MmiFree and MmiSet.

-During MmiGet the modules should only log in case of error (no information traces) and only when full logging is enabled (when IsFullLoggingEnabled returns true).
+During MmiGet the modules should only log in case of error (no information traces) and only when debug logging is enabled (when IsDebugLoggingEnabled returns true).
 This is because MmiGet is periodically called and same traces can fill the module's log, obscuring other traces.

 # 10. Handling multiple client sessions